menu

 In addition, Essex Fells is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Despite being a small borough, Essex Fells has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Essex Fells, a lot of people use the train to get to work every day though Essex Fells is a relatively small borough.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Demographics